Fork me on GitHub

 When the user above logs in, the nginxrestarter user and any groups that do not already exist are created on the host.
 The nginxrestarter user is added to the ubuntu, nginx, and other groups, as specified in the host_groups field.

 The Teleport SSH Service executes useradd to create new users on the host, and returns an error if it cannot find the useradd binary.
-The useradd command creates a new home directory with the name of the new host user and adds the user to the groups specified in the Teleport user's roles.
+The useradd command adds the user to the groups specified in the Teleport user's roles, and Teleport separately creates a new home directory with the name of the new host user.

-Aside from specifying a home directory and groups, the SSH Service executes useradd with the system defaults.
+The SSH Service executes useradd --no-create-home --home-dir <home> <username> --groups <groups> --uid <uid> --gid <gid> when adding a user, with all other options using system defaults.
 For example, it associates the user with the default login shell for the host, which you can specify by setting the SHELL field in /etc/default/useradd.
 See the useradd manual for your system for a full description of the default behavior.

 The Teleport SSH Service also creates a file in /etc/sudoers.d with the contents of the host_sudoers file written with one entry per line, each prefixed with the username of the user that has logged in.